A vulnerable person-related employment check may be needed by:

 Information for check holders

-After a vulnerable person-related employment check is granted, information sources (from bodies including SA Police) are monitored for any new information relevant to a person's check status.
+After a vulnerable person-related employment check is granted, information sources, including SA Police, are monitored for any new information relevant to a person's check status.

 If new information means a person's clearance status is changed or revoked, the person and known organisations will be notified.